Last date modified: 2026-Apr-20

 - If you select Complex or Expedited, enter your reason in the Justification for Decision box.

-There is no action for the agency; this detail is informational only.
+You can change the requester's first party request entry.
 If marked yes, the requester is the individual named in the records or is authorized to represent the individual named in the records.

 Steps:

-- Select an office from the Assign to Office drop-down menu.
+- Office—select an office or organization from the drop-down list.

 Confirm Perfection

-- Is the request reasonably described?—Select Yes or No. You cannot perfect the request if you select No.
+- Is the request reasonably described?—Select Yes or No. You must enter a reason if you select No. You cannot perfect the request if you select No.

-- Is the request made in accordance with the Agency's regulations?—Select Yes or No. You cannot perfect the request if you select No.
+- Is the request made in accordance with the Agency's regulations?—Select Yes or No. You must enter a reason if you select No. You cannot perfect the request if you select No.

-- Click Confirm Perfection open the confirmation modal.
+- Click Confirm Perfection open the confirmation letter template.
 You cannot confirm perfection if any of the questions have a No answer.

 - The clock starts when the request is received, not when it’s perfected.